First Move Wins

 “Easy, friend!
 Midday has barely popped her head around the corner.
 Care for a top-up?”
 The lawyer poured the glass two fingers full.

-“This number,” Åke apprehensively said, “it’s triple checked and double confirmed?”
+“This number,” Åke apprehensively said, “It’s double checked and triple confirmed?”

 “Mister Åkerman!”
-The man hollered, catching Åke off guard.
+The man’s sudden scolding tone caught Åke off guard.
 “Of course it's correct!
-What do you think my job is!?”
+What do you think my job is?!”

 “Nonsense!”
 Viscuso seemed genuinely angry for a hot second.
 “Santo Dio, you're messing with my blood pressure.
 Don't make me defend the Curator’s calculations.
 Believe me, they're crunched to the tits.
-Seventeen percent of profit is the bare minimum.
-Don't forget for one minute you’re carrying the most risk and adding the most value out of everyone.
+Fifteen point three percent of profit is the bare minimum.
+Don't forget for one glorious minute you will be carrying the most risk and adding the most value out of everyone.
 You're making that Curator money just by a matter of association.”
 He pointed his cigar in Åke’s direction.
-“I can only guess what exploitative numbers that French aristocrat of yours makes you work for, but better let go fast of that brainwashed mentality you were raised in, son.
+“I don’t even want to know what exploitative numbers that French aristocrat makes you work for, but better let go fast of that brainwashed mentality you were raised in, son.
 This is the real world you're dealing with now.
 And she ain't pretty.
 We’ll have to thread your way to freedom with the utmost level of precalculated strategy.
 Your debts with the French are serious monkey business.
 Now sign that paper, son.
 Neither of us are getting any younger and above all, it's nearly lunchtime.”

 Åke scratched the side of his nose and finally lifted the emerald fountain pen that’d been waiting for him next to the contract.
-His name ended up looking a bit silly and un-important next to Ekster’s elaborate bit of swirls.
+His name ended up looking a bit silly and un-important next to Ekster’s elaborate swirling signature.

-Whilst Åke returned to ground level, Ekster was waiting for him right in front of the entrance.
-His car was parked illegally but he was leisurely leaning against the hood, smoking a cigarette.
+Once Åke returned to ground level, he found Ekster waiting for him right in front of the entrance.
+His car was parked illegally but he was leisurely leaning against the hood, and was, of course, smoking a cigarette.
 Upon seeing Åke, a smug grin appeared on his face.

 “Took your sweet time signing that paper, didn't you.
 Get in the back, before those cops turn around and write me a ticket.
 Oh, and Åkerman—” he stuck out his hand.
-“Looking forward to being in business with you.”
+“Looking forward to doing business with you.”

 Åke felt like swatting the hand away, but decided to be a good sport about it in the end.
 “In the hopes we won't fuck each other over,” he said instead, returning the gesture without too much flair.